cert-manager/cert-manager/docs/reference/ingress-shim.rst

 How it works
 ============

 ingress-shim watches Ingress resources across your cluster.
-If it observes an Ingress with *any* of the annotations described in the 'Usage' section, it will ensure a Certificate resource with the same name as the Ingress, and configured as described on the Ingress exists.
+If an Ingress resource specifies a TLS Certificate resource and has *any* of the annotations described in the 'Usage' section, it will obtain a TLS certificate from the issuer and update the Certificate resource mentioned in the Ingress.

 As of the time of writing, it **will not** update Certificate resources if your Ingress resource changes.
 It is up to yourself to ensure the corresponding